DataDog/storedog/k8s-manifests/README.md

 ```

 Deployment is a clean, two-stage process.
+### Deploy Cluster Setup and Storedog

+The storedog-app definition files contain variables which need to be set before applying them to the cluster.
+The command below uses `envsubst` to update the variable values in place before applying the definition file.

 1. **Deploy Cluster Components (one-time setup per cluster):**
    This single command installs the storage provisioner and the ingress controller.